School Bus Accidents

 Some recent recommendations to decrease the number of school transportation-related accidents include strict hiring procedures such as thorough background checks, psychological testing, and random drug screening while employed.
 Better initial training for bus drivers as well as annual refresher courses have also been suggested as ways to improve the safety of school bus transportation.

-I’m Ed Smith, a Sacramento Auto Accident Attorney with the primary accident information site on the web, www.AutoAccident.com.
-If you or a loved one has suffered an injury in a school bus accident caused by the negligence of another, call me now at 916.921.6400.
+I’m Ed Smith, a Sacramento School Bus Accident Attorney with the primary accident information site on the web, www.AutoAccident.com.
+If you or a loved one has suffered an injury in a school bus accident caused by the negligence of another, call me now at 916.921.6400 or 800.404.5400 for free, friendly advice.